smithgeoffrey/go-coop/README.md

-# Chicken Coop Automation with Jenkins, Docker & Go
+# Bluegreen deploys with Jenkins, Docker & Go

 ### The Pipeline

-We want to build a pipeline as the primary goal, that takes as input an app in version control.
-Though I'm using raspberry pi as the platform on which the pipeline runs, that's incidental to the primary goal, a convenience for my implementing this in a home lab.
-Any platform could run the pipeline.
-Here's the basic plan:
+A bluegreen-capable pipeline is the primary goal.
+Running on a raspberry pi is a nicety for my use case, but it could run anywhere:

-- jenkins running on a raspberry pi
+- jenkins running locally on the pi
-  - clones an app from version control
+  - polls version control of an app for each commit
-  - builds the app into a binary
+    - builds app into a binary
-  - builds a docker image running the binary
+    - builds docker image running the binary
-  - tests the docker image
-  - publishes the image
-  - deploys the image as a container running on the pi
+    - deploys image as cold container in parallel to hot (live)
-- jenkins polls version control so the process is automated on every commit
-  - I develop the app on my laptop and push to version control
-  - that push to version control is the handoff from me to the pipeline that automates all things thereafter
+    - tests cold
+    - publishes cold
+    - cuts over traffic to cold
+    - optionally rolls

-Once I reach steady state, add another container to the mix to get a handle on inter-container workings:
+Once I reach steady state, add:

-- run another container on the pi
+- a second container on the pi
-  - serve postgres which the app consumes
+  - serves postgres consumed by the app

-Once I reach steady state there, add a third container to the group:
+Try a third container:

-- migrate Jenkins from an app on the pi, to a container on the pi
+- migrate Jenkins to a container on the pi

-### What App?
+### The App

 Jenkins and Docker are great but the underlying app they manage is the whole point.
 I'd been wanting to do more go, which seems a good fit here: it's a small, modern, self-contained ecosystem that compiles into a fast binary including dependencies, for ease of deployment and maintenance.
 I've used it a little and I like it.
 It seems to have promise as a leading language for the next decade, with tendrals in both dev and ops.